Idli is one of the first-class dishes to come from the kitchens down South

 5. The Secret Ingredient:

 Some people credit the edginess of the idli to a mystery aspect – soaked fenugreek seeds or methi dana.
-Soaking a few fenugreek seeds in water until they upward thrust may also considerably enhance your idli batter’s feel.
-However, not everybody may additionally like the taste and flavor of fenugreek seeds, so you may additionally test by using including it in a small portion of your batter and see which one you prefer – the batter with fenugreek or without it.
+Drinking a few fenugreek seeds in water until they upward thrust may also considerably enhance your idli batter’s feel.
+However, not everybody may like the taste and flavor of fenugreek seeds, so you may further test by including it in a small portion of your batter and see which one you prefer – the batter with or without it.

-Getting the idli batter proper may additionally take a few trial and errors and some attempts on your part, but in case you use the above pointers, you may be able to get soft and fluffed up idlis each unmarried time.
-Feel unfastened to test with distinctive portions of rice, dal, and water to get the texture of idlis which you like the exceptional.
+Getting the idli batter proper may also take a few trials and errors and some attempts, but if you use the above pointers, you may get soft and fluffed up idlis each unmarried time.
+Feel unfastened to test with distinctive portions of rice, dal, and water to get the texture of idlis that you like the exceptional.
 Happy cooking!